TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/custom-examples.md

 # 🪶 Custom examples
 <br/>

-Code has been already described step by step in the [DEFAULT EXAMPLES](./default-examples.md) section.<br/>
-So I think there is no use to do it here again.<br/>
+The code has already been described step by step in the [DEFAULT EXAMPLES](./default-examples.md) section, so I think there is no use to do it here again.<br/>
 Here we have only a few differences I need to mention, and they are minimal:

 - we use `modify()` and `remove()` only if the [DEFAULT EXAMPLES](./default-examples.md) because their usage is limited, and the explanation there is all we need to know.
-We can remove notification, or modify it.
+We can remove the notification or modify it.
 So, we will not use them here and in the other examples.
-Because of the same reason we will not use `useState` and `useNotificationController` here.
+For the same reason, we will not use `useState` and `useNotificationController` here.
 - we filled the `style` object in every notification.
-To read more about the single notification properties please go to the [SINGLE NOTIFICATION CONFIG](../default-variants-config/props-config.md) section.
+To read more about the single notification properties, please go to the [SINGLE NOTIFICATION CONFIG](../default-variants-config/props-config.md) section.
   <br/>

-In fact that's the only differences between Default Examples and Custom Examples.<br/>
+In fact, that's the only differences between Default Examples and Custom Examples.<br/>
-Let's take a look at the code and the visualisations then:
+Let's take a look at the code and the visualizations then:

 ## Code